-Sitting pretty on the Northern edge of Lake Tahoe, Truckee, CA is a town that will take your breath away… not to mention give you a lifetime worth of skiing and snowboarding.
+Sitting pretty on the northern edge of Lake Tahoe, Truckee, CA is a town that will take your breath away and give you a lifetime’s worth of skiing and snowboarding.
+There are more than a dozen incredible ski resorts tucked around this region of Lake Tahoe in California and Nevada.

-Well, think again!
-This mile-high town, just 3 hours from the Bay Area, has us Californians dreaming for the slopes.
-Densely packed with high-quality ski areas within a 2-hour drive, Truckee is a snow sports haven.
-And there are plenty of hot springs near Truckee too!
+This mile-high town, just 3 hours from the Bay Area, has Californians dreaming of the slopes.
+Truckee is a winter sports haven, densely packed with many high-quality ski areas within a 2-hour drive.
+There are hot springs near Truckee too.
+You can easily hit the mineral waters in western Nevada or northern California.

 Soda Springs Mt – Soda Springs: 13 miles | 17 minutes